Smith’s two touchdowns help Baylor evade Texas State, 29-20

 Baylor had an early read on McBride.
 J.T.
 Woods stepped in front of a receiver on a first-down dump pass and raced 20 yards for the Bears’ first touchdown.

-The pick came one possession after Terrel Bernard beat a receiver to the middle of the field for a near interception that bounced off his chest.
-Bernard was playing in his first game since suffering a season-ending shoulder injury Nov.
-7, 2020.

-Baylor’s Jalen Pitre and Jairon McVea each had an interception in the fourth quarter to help seal the season-opening victory.
+Pitre and Jairon McVea each had an interception in the fourth quarter to help seal the season-opening victory.

 McBride’s elusiveness was needed and paid off when he scrambled out of the pocket and tossed a 23-yard pass downfield to Donnovan Moorer to Baylor’s 28-yard line.
 The play would lead to Texas State’s lone touchdown, a 12-yard strike from McBride to Marcell Barbee.